 When I had my first child 10 years ago, I often felt like a bad mum who didn’t know what she was doing.
 There was so much information out there, and so much pressure to get it right.
 No matter what I did, I just felt bad about myself.

 I now have three children and a decade of parenting experience.
 These days, one of the main things I feel guilty about is not spending enough time with my children because of needing to work.
 Life is busy, so when I’m not working, I tend to feel very tired.
 This makes me feel guilty for not doing more things with the kids, even though logically I know I do plenty!
 I try to keep them occupied and take them to interesting places, but I also don’t want them to get used to being busy all the time.
 A bit of boredom is healthy!
-In other words, no matter what I do, I often feel bad about myself.
+In other words, no matter what I do, I can still feel bad about myself.

 As you can see, 10 years down the line, I’m still susceptible to mum guilt.
 I hope this illustrates how common and normal it is to experience these sorts of feelings.